ShivaniKhatri96/Farm-Management/README.md

 - layout for overview (when user logged in for the first time)
 - Welcome page layout
 - Login page (via Keycloak.js)
+- Forms layout for Stable, Group and Data pages created

 # Responsive layout